-Let’s get to more real examples.
-According to IMF, the nominal GDP of the Eurozone (16 EU countries that adopted the euro) was at $12,503,317 million in 2009.
-While the GDP (PPP) of the Eurozone was at $10,599,223 million that year.
-That means that the EUR/USD was overvalued by about 18% according to PPP.
-If we consider the average EUR/USD rate in 2009 as 1.4099 then the
+Let's get to more real examples.
+According to IMF, the nominal GDP of the eurozone (19 EU countries that adopted the euro) was at $15.167 trillion in 2020.
+While the GDP of the Eurozone in PPP terms was at $19.686 trillion that year.
+That means that the EUR/USD was undervalued by about 30% according to PPP.
+If we consider the average EUR/USD rate in 2020 as 1.1508, then the

 So, why is it a bad indicator to use as the main currency rate forecast tool?
-First, it’s far from perfect — it has a lot of flaws in calculation and in its interpretation as the currency rates disparity (it may just signal inflation disparity rather than imbalance in the foreign exchange rates).
-Second, because it’s just one of many factors that influence the currency pairs.
-Trade balance, supply and demand, interest rates, risk aversion/hunger, political stability and other factors are affecting the currencies at a not lesser extent than PPP (and sometimes even more than it).
+First, even as an overvaluation/undervaluation metric it is far from perfect — it has its flaws in calculation and in its interpretation as the currency rates disparity (it may just signal an inflation disparity rather than an imbalance in the foreign exchange rates).
+Second, it is just one of many factors that influence currency pairs.
+Trade balance, supply and demand, interest rates, risk aversion and risk appetite, political stability, and other factors affect currencies at a significant extent, which is comparable to that of PPP (and sometimes even exceeds it).

-If you have any questions or comments about using Purchasing Power Parity (PPP) in Forex trading, please, reply using the form below.
+If you have any questions or comments about using the concept of purchasing power parity (PPP) in Forex trading, please use our forum to start a discussion.